r-cemper/Global-Inspector/README.md

 - Maximum number of subscripts you want to see
 - Showing content of the displayed Global node
 - Starting Subscript.
 Can be exact or before first node shown
 - Stopping Subscript.
-Can be exact or before last node shown
+Can be exact or before first node excluded

 Subscripts require exact quoting.
 E.g. "JOURNAL" not JOURNAL